-This strategy focuses on 'local flood risk' that is flooding caused by surface runoff, groundwater and ordinary watercourses (streams, ditches etc.) However, it is not the source of flooding but the effects that matter and we are keen to make sure that all forms are managed together and tackled according to level of risk rather than by what caused it.
+This strategy focuses on 'local flood risk', that is, flooding caused by surface runoff, groundwater and ordinary watercourses (streams, ditches etc.) However, it is not the source of flooding but the effects that matter and we are keen to make sure that all forms are managed together and tackled according to level of risk rather than by what caused it.

 Assessing levels of risk from flooding is a difficult task.
-With more development and increasingly uncertain weather patterns, houses and businesses that have never been flooded in living memory may be at risk as Halton experienced in the Summer of 2012.
+With more development and increasingly uncertain weather patterns, houses and businesses that have never been flooded in living memory may be at risk, as Halton experienced in the Summer of 2012, when the country experienced the second wettest year on record.